 In May 2011, private-equity firm Clayton Dubilier & Rice LLC snapped up Emergency Medical Services Corp., which contracts with communities and government agencies to provide 911 emergency-response services.

-The Carlyle Group LP (CG), the second-largest private-equity firm by assets, bought Illinois Central School Bus LLC, the fifth-largest school bus operator in North America, in June 2010.
+The Carlyle Group LP (CG:US), the second-largest private-equity firm by assets, bought Illinois Central School Bus LLC, the fifth-largest school bus operator in North America, in June 2010.
 In August, KKR, in partnership with GDF Suez SA’s (GSZ) United Water, won a 40-year contract to run Bayonne, New Jersey’s water and sewer operations in exchange for a $150 million up-front payment.
 Riverside County, California, and Osceola County, Florida, outsourced their libraries to Library Systems & Services LLC, owned by Massachusetts-based private-equity firm Islington Capital Partners LLC.

 Thomas H. Lee Partners LP, Warburg Pincus LLC, CCMP Capital Advisors LLC and the buyout unit of Goldman Sachs Group Inc. staked a claim in the market in 2007.
 The group teamed up with Aramark Chairman Joseph Neubauer to buy the company for more than $8 billion.